 California schools are taking a new approach to science, thanks to the state’s adoption of the Next Generation Science Standards (NGSS).
 The standards call on schools to introduce science to students beginning in kindergarten in order to fuel kids’ innate curiosity and ignite a lifelong interest in science and engineering.
 That’s especially important for students who don’t think of themselves as “science kids.”

 When educators talk about NGSS they may mention “three dimensional learning.”
-Those three dimensions, as shown on the illustration below, include:
+Those three dimensions are shown on the illustration below.

-- Disciplinary Core Ideas that are organized into four domains: 1) physical sciences, 2) life sciences, 3) earth and space sciences, and 4) engineering, technology and the applications of science.
+- Dimension 2: Disciplinary Core Ideas – What scientists and engineers know.
+These fundamental ideas are organized into four disciplines: life science; physical science; Earth and space science; and engineering, technology, and applications of science.

 THE STANDARDS BUILD STUDENTS’ KNOWLEDGE, PRACTICES AND UNDERSTANDING OVER TIME